 - Dice the celery, onions, peppers and chillis.
 Crush the garlic.

-- Heat the oil in a stock pot (or a very large, deep sauté pan) over medium-high heat.
+- Heat the oil in a large saucepan or wok over medium-high heat.
 Add the chicken and sausage and sauté for 5-7 minutes, stirring occasionally, until the chicken is cooked through and the sausage is lightly browned.
-Transfer to a clean plate and set aside.
+Transfer to a plate and set aside.

 - Add the peppers, celery, jalapeño, onion and garlic.
 Sauté for 6 minutes, stirring occasionally, until the onions are softened.
 Add the flour and cook for a couple of minutes.
 The flour will thicken the dish

-- Add the crushed tomatoes, chicken stock, rice, Cajun seasoning, thyme, cayenne, bay leaf, cooked chicken and sausage, and stir to combine.
+- Add the tinned tomatoes, chicken stock, rice, Cajun seasoning, thyme, cayenne, bay leaf, cooked chicken and sausage, and stir to combine.
 Continue cooking until the mixture reaches a simmer.
-Then reduce heat to medium-low, cover and simmer for about 25-30 minutes, or until the rice is nearly cooked through, stirring every 5 minutes or so along the way so that the rice does not burn.
+Then reduce heat to medium-low, cover and simmer for about 25-30 minutes, or until the rice is cooked, stirring every 5 minutes or so along the way so that the rice does not burn.
+You may need to add a little water also.

 - Remove and discard the bay leaf.
 Taste season the jambalaya with salt, pepper, and additional Cajun seasoning if needed.
 Remove from heat.